toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Reboot with "sudo reboot".

 1. Verify operation of the SDR USB dongle with the commands "lsusb" and "rtl_test" (https://drwxr.org/2017/04/setting-up-rtl-sdr-on-raspberry-pi-3/).
 See also https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr.

-1. Reboot with "sudo reboot".
-Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".
+1. Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".

 1. Install the following packages using "sudo apt-get install package-name":
     ```